gizawNahom/one-page-resume/content/projects/loyaltySystemIntegration.md

 cover: "/imgs/loyalty.png"
 ---
 We integrated a loyalty system into an existing Point of Sale (POS) system.
+Its key features include loyalty points collection, displaying accrued benefits, and searching for customers.